Lynchburg Regional Governor's STEM Academy

 Lynchburg City Schools

 Academy Location: Central Virginia Community College

-Career Pathways: Diagnostic Services and Engineering and Technology
+Career Pathways: Health Science Diagnostic Services, Engineering and Technology and Information Technology

 Academy Goals and Description: The overall goals of the Lynchburg Regional Governor’s STEM Academy are to provide students with the 21st-century, STEM-enriched technological skills and knowledge necessary to succeed in postsecondary education and in the world of work through authentic, rigorous, project-based work while building partnerships with parents, community and business leaders to meet these goals.